Hi, I'm Bram

 My music of choice is and always has been hip-hop.
 I appreciate that it's raw and real.

-One of my favorite pastimes is watching martial arts.
-When I was younger I also participated.
+One of my favorite pastimes is watching martial arts, UFC in particular.

 I couldn't fit them all in one picture but they're all bundles of joy.

-If you have a question, a comment, or if you just want to say hi, feel free to reach out on Twitter.
+If you want to work together, have a question, or if you just want to say hi, feel free to reach out on Twitter.